anisdismail/hicma-exploration-r/README.md

 The HICMA dataset is publicly available and is published for research purposes under the Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) licence.
 See [here](https://github.com/anisdismail/HICMA-benchmark/blob/main/LICENSE) for more information.

-The code used in this project is liscenced under the MIT License, see [here](https://github.com/anisdismail/hicma-exploration-r/blob/main/LICENSE) for more information.
+The code used in this project is licensed under the MIT License, see [here](https://github.com/anisdismail/hicma-exploration-r/blob/main/LICENSE) for more information.

 <!-- CONTACT -->